jdmccaffrey/convert-pgn-to-fen/README.md

   print("Done ")
 </pre>

 One of the side effects of years of experience of writing software is that it's usually possible to make a resonable estimae of how much time and effort is going to be required for a project.
 I knew going in this was not going to be a simple project.
-I mentally estimated that writing a PGN to FEN conversion tool would take approximately 80 hours of effort, and as I write this blog post, my estimate is right on track so far.
+I mentally estimated that writing a PGN to FEN conversion tool would take approximately 80 hours of effort, and as I write this README text, my estimate is right on track so far.

 The Wikipedia entries on PGN and FEN are quite good: https://en.wikipedia.org/wiki/Portable_Game_Notation